aws-neuron/aws-neuron-sdk/src/examples/pytorch/bert_tutorial/tutorial_pretrained_bert.rst

-The Jupyter notebook is available as a file with the name :pytorch-neuron-src:`tutorial_pretrained_bert.ipynb <tutorial_pretrained_bert.ipynb>`, you can either run the Jupyter notebook from a browser or run it as a script from terminal:
+The Jupyter notebook is available as a file with the name :pytorch-neuron-src:`tutorial_pretrained_bert.ipynb <bert_tutorial/tutorial_pretrained_bert.ipynb>`, you can either run the Jupyter notebook from a browser or run it as a script from terminal:

 * **Running tutorial from browser**